The Bad Shepherd – Zechariah 11

-In the gospel of John, Jesus differentiates between Himself, the Good Shepherd who loves His sheep, and a hired shepherd, who leads the sheep but has no commitment to them:
+In the gospel of John, Jesus differentiates between Himself, the Good Shepherd who loves His sheep, and a hired shepherd, who leads the sheep but has no real commitment to them or their welfare.

 11 “I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 12 The hired man, since he is not the shepherd and doesn’t own the sheep, leaves them and runs away when he sees a wolf coming.
 The wolf then snatches and scatters them.
 13 This happens because he is a hired man and doesn’t care about the sheep.
 John 10:11-13 (HCSB)

-Alluding to His coming crucifixion, a voluntary sacrifice which will atone for the sins of His believers, Jesus continues:
+Alluding to His coming crucifixion, a voluntary sacrifice to atone for the sins of all believers, Jesus continues:

 14 “I am the good shepherd.
 I know My own sheep, and they know Me, 15 as the Father knows Me, and I know the Father.
 I lay down My life for the sheep.
 John 10:14-15 (HCSB)

-Despite Jesus’ deep willingness to die for our salvation, the actual act of rejecting and betraying Him was still a tremendous afront to God.
-The prophet Zechariah wrote of Messiah’s rejection and physical wounding at the hands of the Romans, whom temple authorities had handed Jesus over to for execution.
+Despite Jesus’ willingness to die for our salvation, the actual act of those who rejected, betrayed, and crucified Him was a tremendous afront to God.
+Like other prophets before him, Zechariah wrote of Messiah’s rejection and physical wounding at the hands of the Romans, who temple authorities had handed Jesus over to for beating and execution.

 Zechariah writes: